shakeebshams/cloudflare-2020-systems-engineering-assignment/README.md

 I've compared 3 different types of websites: barebones, simple and standard websites.
 Barebone sites in this sample return just basic data types(string, json array).
 Simple sites have very minimal graphics and structure.

-Note: The simple websites are not good comparisons as they still vary greatly in sizes(In this case, the cloudflare simple site is approx. 14 times smaller)
+Note: The simple websites in this example are not good comparisons as they still vary greatly in sizes(In this case, the cloudflare simple site is approx. 14 times smaller)

 Given that the mean times for the Cloudflare based websites are:
 * Cloudflare Workers /links: `53ms` (barebones site)